Time to Put an End to That Rotten Egg Smell in Your Water

 Putting an end to the foul smell

 In cases where the plumbing system is the cause of smell, chlorination may be necessary.
 On the other hand, foul smell from particular sinks can be handled through simple sink disinfections and flushing procedure.
-However, installation of whole house water filters such as AquaOx is the best solution to hydrogen sulphide issues.
+However, installation of whole house water filters is the best solution to hydrogen sulphide issues.
 You will be able to get rid of the smell, thereby protecting your family from possible infections.

 You do not have to live with something if you do not like it.
 The presence of hydrogen sulphide in water is irritating.
 By taking advantage of whole house water filters and other solutions, you can eliminate this problem forever.